Probing symmetric teleparallel gravity in the early universe: Introduction

 \section{\textbf{Introduction}}

 Despite the undeniable success of `the standard model of cosmology', governed by Einstein's general theory of relativity (GTR), limitations in several different aspects are evident in recent years.
 Cosmological singularity and black holes, $H_0$ and $\sigma_8$ tensions in the observational grounds, and more importantly, the dependencies on the yet undetected dark sectors to explain the late time cosmic acceleration motivated researchers to venture out for alternate theories of gravity.
 Teleparallel gravity has been extensively researched in this regard, in recent years.
 To be specific, the Levi-Civita connection, which serves as the foundation of GTR, may be replaced by an affine connection on spatially flat spacetime with vanishing torsion, allowing its non-metricity to assume complete responsibility for defining gravity. `Symmetric teleparallel gravity' is the name given to this particular theory.
-Long back, in order to unify gravity with electromagnetism, Einstein \cite{1} attributed gravity to the torsion of spacetime in a more developed `metric teleparallel theory', which is based on an affine connection with vanishing curvature and non-metricity.
+Long back, in order to unify gravity with electromagnetism, Einstein \cite{ein} attributed gravity to the torsion of spacetime in a more developed `metric teleparallel theory', which is based on an affine connection with vanishing curvature and non-metricity.
 In teleparallel theories, one can construct either the so-called torsion scalar $\mathbb{T}$ from this torsion tensor in the metric teleparallel theory or the non-metricity scalar $Q$ in the symmetric teleparallel theory.
 Thereafter, much like the Lagrangian density $\mathcal{L}=\sqrt{-g}R$ ($R$ being the Ricci scalar) in the Einstein-Hilbert action $S=\int{d^4x}\mathcal{L}$ in GTR, it is also possible to consider the Lagrangian density $\mathcal{L}=\sqrt{-g}\mathbb{T}$ in the metric teleparallel theory and also the Lagrangian density $\mathcal{L}=\sqrt{-g}Q$ in the symmetric teleparallel theory to obtain the respective field equations.
 However, the latter two theories are equivalent to GTR upto a boundary term and thus also rely on dark components of the universe as GTR does.
-To address this dark sector issue of the universe, without inviting a scalar field, extensions in terms of $f(\mathbb{T})$ and $f(Q)$-theories were formulated in the metric teleparallel and symmetric teleparallel gravity respectively, the same way as the modified $f(R)$-theory was developed from the Einstein-Hilbert action in the realm of GTR.
-Indeed, there is an instant benefit in these two theories over GTR.
-First, both $f(\mathbb{T})$ and $f(Q)$ theories are featured in second order field equations instead of the fourth order ones in $f(R)$, and next, these theories can also present an alternative explanation for the accelerating universe \cite{accfT1,accfT2,accfT3,accfT4,dynamical2,lcdm,accfQ1,accfQ2,accfQ3}.
-These are in particular the main reasons behind their popularity and extensive research in recent time.
-However, models based on $f(\mathbb{T})$ suffer from substantial coupling issues which is absent in $f(Q)$ theories, in general.
-In a further closer look at the field equations of $f(\mathbb{T})$ theories we can observe an eerie presence of skew-symmetric elements, which is not the case in $f(Q)$ or $f(R)$ or most other theories of gravity.
-As a result, $f(\mathbb{T})$ theories (except $f(\mathbb{T})=\mathbb{T}$) are also not locally Lorentz invariant and possess extra degrees of freedom not present in GTR \cite{fT/issue2}.
-This is a huge loss, as now the lack of Lorentz invariance calls for a system of $16$ equations in $f(\mathbb{T})$ theories instead of $10$ equations in GTR \cite{fT/lli}.
-On a side by side comparison, the $f(\mathbb{T})$ connections must comply with $Q_{\mu\nu\gamma}=0$, which are $40$ independent equations due to the symmetry of the non-metricity tensor $Q_{\mu\nu\gamma}$ in the second and third indices.
-Whereas, the $f(Q)$ connections must obey the vanishing torsion tensor criteria, $\mathbb{T}^\gamma_{\,\,\,\mu\nu}=0$; only $24$ independent equations since the $\mu=\nu$ case is trivially satisfied, making $f(\mathbb{T})$ connections much more restrictive than $f(Q)$.
-For further reading in this interesting topic of geometric trinity of gravity, one can refer to \cite{fQfT, fQfT1, fQfT3, fQfT2, de/epjc} and the references therein.
-One can also look into an array of publications \cite{fT/issue, fT/issue1, fT/issue2} for other issues of $f(\mathbb{T})$ theory.\\
+To address this dark sector issue of the universe, without inviting a scalar field, extensions in terms of $f(\mathbb{T})$ and $f(Q)$-theories were formulated in the metric teleparallel and symmetric teleparallel gravity respectively, the same way as the modified $f(R)$-theory was developed from the Einstein-Hilbert action.\\